 The SFRA also provides a comprehensive source of information and guidance on flood risk for North Norfolk, identifying the requirements for site specific flood risk assessments and allows the authority to determine the risks from all sources of flooding taking into account Climate Change.

-The SFRA should be read in conjunction with the Introductory Note and the relevant technical appendices and explanatory text contained in Appendix D.
+The SFRA should be read in conjunction with the Introductory Note and the relevant technical appendices and explanatory text contained in Appendix D, along with the Addendum report April 2018.

-Appendix A - Maps of Flood Risk (all sources)
+Appendix A - Maps of Flood Risk (Updated April 2018)

 The interactive maps contained in this appendix detail flood risk from all sources including the functional floodplain (Flood Zone 3b) and climate change mapping, to North Norfolk district.